 Choosing a custom firmware for your router can be daunting.
-There are several options that you’ll hear recommended all over the Internet, and the documentation on the actual process of installing the firmware tends to be sparse.
-Throw in the terms and acronyms that get tossed around, and before long you’re happy to stick with your router’s stock firmware.
+There are several options that are recommended all over the Internet, and the documentation on the actual process of installing the firmware tends to be sparse.
+Throw in the terms and acronyms that get tossed around, and before long, you’re happy to stick with your router’s stock firmware.

 It doesn’t need to be that difficult.
-Each of the three major open-source firmwares – DD-WRT, Tomato, and OpenWRT – has its own strengths and weaknesses that make it ideal for one situation or another.
+Each of the three major open-source firmware – DD-WRT, Tomato, and OpenWRT – has its own strengths and weaknesses that make it ideal for one situation or another.
 You’ll need to consider which features you need for your network and whether your router is even supported by the firmware.
-Those should be the most important factors you take into account when choosing.
+Those should be the most important factors you take into account when making your choice.

 DD-WRT is easily the biggest player when it comes to open-source router firmware.
-They’ve been around for long enough to establish themselves, and they support more routers than anyone else.
+They’ve been around for long enough to establish themselves, and they support more routers than anyone else, including lower-priced routers.
 There are even people selling routers with DD-WRT already flashed on them.
 It’s pretty safe to say that flashing DD-WRT on most routers is a good idea.